-Atlantic hurricane season officially arrived on June 1.
-While most people are aware of the storm damage a hurricane can cause, many don’t realize that hurricanes and other severe storms can also trigger serious pest concerns that can lead to a need for pest control services.
+The Atlantic hurricane season runs from June 1 to November 30, but reaches its peak in early fall.
+While most people are aware of the storm damage a hurricane can cause, many don’t realize that hurricanes and other severe weather can also trigger serious pest concerns.

-If you live in an area that could experience a hurricane, be aware of these potential pest issues following a storm.
-Here’s what to watch for when it comes to hurricanes and pests.
+If you live in a hurricane-prone area, be aware of these potential pest issues following a storm.
+Here’s what to watch for this hurricane season when it comes to pests.

 Hurricanes bring rain and localized flooding, as well as high winds.
-This sheer power of a storm can bring down vegetation, clog storm drains and gutters, and cause damage to relocate items.
-They leave behind large areas of standing water.
-All of this can create a perfect breeding opportunity for mosquitoes, with some species – such as those that can carry Zika virus – only needing a tablespoon of water to breed.
+The sheer power of a storm can bring down vegetation, clog storm drains and gutters, relocate items, and leave behind large areas of standing water.
+These factors create the perfect breeding opportunity for mosquitoes, such as those that can carry West Nile virus.

-To prevent mosquito bites and discourage mosquito activity following a storm:
+To prevent mosquito bites and discourage mosquito activity the weeks following a storm:

-- Always wear an EPA-approved insect repellent when working outside
+- Apply an EPA-approved insect repellent when outside

-- If possible, wear long sleeved shirts and long pants when working outside, keep as much of your skin covered as possible
+- Wear long-sleeved shirts and long pants, covering as much skin as possible

-- Eliminate as much standing water as possible to prevent mosquitoes from hatching
+- Eliminate standing water to prevent mosquitoes from breeding

-- Clean clogged gutters and drains as soon as possible.
+- Clear clogged gutters and drains as soon as possible

 High winds, flying debris, and water can cause structural damage to buildings and homes.
 Repair any structural damage as soon as possible.
-Holes, gaps, roof damage, and weakened structures provide opportunities for both rodent and insect pests to enter.
-Remember, rodents can fit through openings as small as ¼-inch.
-Pests looking for a dry and warm place after a storm could invade your home through even the tiniest of holes left behind.
+Holes, gaps, roof damage, and weakened structures may provide entry points for both rodents and insects.
+Mice can fit through a hole the size of a dime and rats the size of a quarter.

-Ehrlich is your partner is pest control.
-If you need assistance with a pest issue in the days following a hurricane, please contact us and let a representative know your home has been impacted by a storm.
-One of our highly trained and qualified pest control technicians will get out to your home fast and consult with you about what we can do to help.
+Ehrlich is your partner in pest control.
+If you need assistance with a pest issue in the days leading up to or following a hurricane, please contact us online or call us at 888-984-0186 to let a representative know your home has been impacted by a storm.
+One of our highly trained and qualified pest control specialists will get out to your home quickly and consult with you about what we can do to help.